CarBikeBhp

 Impact:

-Boosts domestic manufacturing, attracts foreign investment, and creates jobs.
+The scheme boosts domestic manufacturing, attracts foreign investment, and generates employment across the auto ecosystem.

 New Safety Norms (Bharat NCAP)